synereo/blog.synereo.com/_posts/2015-04-02-rule-change.markdown

 Dear Synereo community,

-It wasn’t an easy decision, but we have resolved to make a change to the rules of the crowdsale.
+It wasn’t an easy decision, but we have resolved to make a change to the rules of the [crowdsale/](https://crowdsale.synereo.com/).

 Initially, we wanted the USD/AMP rate to remain the same throughout the entire period of the sale.
 Synereo did not have a pre-sale or distribute any coins until this point, and we wanted everyone to have bought them for the exact same price.
 Keep it simple.